-When the cold winter days seem to be dragging on forever, find warmth in some of the Valley’s favorite comfort foods.
+When the cold winter days seem to be dragging on forever, find warmth in Cumberland Valley’s favorite comfort foods.
+Here are some staff favorites, but you can find anything you are looking for and more than 250 local restaurants.
 And, click here to read more about great options for our gluten-free friends.

 Tea & Scones